Ascarina lucida: Taxonomy

 Ascarina lucida is the only member of the Chloranthaceae native to New Zealand.
 The species was first described by the British botanist Joseph Dalton Hooker in 1856.
 Hooker cited two collections of A. lucida in his publication, the Flora Novae Zelandiae.
-The New Zealand botanist Thomas Cheeseman mentioned that Joseph Banks and Daniel Solander first obtained A. lucida specimens in 1770 in the South Island's Queen Charlotte Sound / Tōtaranui.
+The New Zealand botanist Thomas Cheeseman mentioned that Joseph Banks and Daniel Solander first obtained specimens in 1770 in the South Island at Queen Charlotte Sound / Tōtaranui.

-The Ascarina genus likely diverged 31 million years ago in the early Oligocene.
-There are two recognised subspecies of A. lucida: A. lucida var. lucida which is endemic to mainland New Zealand and A. lucida var. lanceolata which is endemic to the Kermadec Islands.
-Ascarina species occur principally on the Pacific Islands, except one species that is found in Madagascar.
-Zhang et al. (2011), based on plastid DNA analysis, divided Ascarina into two main clades (groups); one lineage consisting of A. solmsiana and A. coursii were assigned to section 'Madagascarina', the other lineage had not been well-studied, although A. lucida and A. polystachya are considered to be part of a sister group, meaning A. lucidas closest relative is A. polystachya of the Society Islands.
+The genus Ascarina likely diverged around 31 million years ago in the early Oligocene.
+The species of Ascarina occur principally on the Pacific Islands, except one species found in Madagascar.
+Zhang et al. (2011), based on plastid DNA analysis, divided Ascarina into two main clades (groups); one lineage consisting of A. solmsiana and A. coursii were assigned to section Madagascarina; the other lineage had not been well-studied, although A. lucida and A. polystachya are considered to be part of a sister group, meaning A. lucida the closest relative is A. polystachya of the Society Islands.

+There are two recognised varieties of Ascarina lucida: